opendxl/opendxl-databus-client-java/docs/_sources/Basic-push-consumer-example.rst.txt

 DXL Databus client by using a DatabusPushConsumer consumer in a running Kafka cluster.

-A DatabusPushConsumer allows clients focus on manipulate messages received from Databus and free them to to deal with the transport mechanism like commit and retry.
+The DatabusPushConsumer allows clients to focus on receiving message from the databus and not focusing on transport-level mechanism details such as commit and retry.

-Main advantage
+Benefits

-- It eliminates rebalancing because it takes advantage of consumer pause and resume behind scene while records are being processed.
+- Eliminates rebalancing due to internal use of consumer pause and resume mechanisms while records are being processed.
-- It offers Retry operation to reprocess the same set of records automatically when they fail.
+- Provides ability to reprocess the same set of records automatically when failures occur.
-- Push model instead of Polling model.
+- Push model instead of polling model.
 Records are read from Kafka and pushed into client's logic implementation.
 Continuous polling is eliminated.
-- Hide consumer complexity operation like poll, commit, pause, resume, and seek.
-Let the user focus on processing records logic.
+- Hides complex operations such as poll, commit, pause, resume, and seek which are handled internally.

 Code highlights are shown below: